 I remember in 1984 we had lots of meetings with the local community and representatives of it, to assess the support locally for the Mildmay.
 Indeed, there was a lot of support.
-A lot of people said that even though they're Christian hospital, they would not push their Christianity, but it was the love that came through.
+A lot of people said that even though they are a Christian hospital, they would not push their Christianity, but it was the love that came through.

-There was a lot of support locally, provided in the form of pubs who collected change to give it to Mildmay.
-One of the local businesses, which supplied leather goods offered to provide a jacket or something if a patient needed it.
-And we had one AIDS patient, a young lady who had been a drug addict who desperately needed some clothes, and she was absolutely thrilled to be given a superb leather jacket from this organisation whose name I can't remember.
+There was a lot of support locally, provided in the form of pubs that collected change to donate to Mildmay.
+One of the local businesses, which supplied leather goods, offered to provide a jacket or something if a patient needed it.
+And we had one AIDS patient, a young lady who had been a drug addict who desperately needed some clothes, and she was absolutely thrilled to be given a superb leather jacket from this company (whose name I can't remember).

-One of the most useful features of the hospital in the early days was the roof garden because so many people with AIDS enjoyed working with the plants because we're working with something to do with life.
+One of the most useful features of the hospital in the early days was the roof garden; because so many people with AIDS enjoyed working with the plants - because they were working with something to do with life.

-I remember that as a board, we decided that if we didn't know enough about AIDS, we would organise a time when, board members, and one, two other volunteers could meet with one or two patients, just to discuss their experience of living with AIDS, and living within Mildmay.
-The person we spoke to said that the day he was diagnosed with AIDS was one of the most liberating days in his life, because it meant he knew that he was going to die.
-And it meant that he focused on what was important in life.
+I remember that as a board, we decided that if we didn't know enough about AIDS, we would organise a time when, board members and one or two other volunteers could meet with one or two patients, just to discuss their experience of living with AIDS and living within Mildmay.
+The person we spoke to said that the day he was diagnosed with AIDS was one of the most liberating days in his life because it meant he knew that he was going to die and it meant that he focused on what was important in his life.
 So often we can go through life, too busy to think about what's important, But he said that they made him realise what was important and made him free to pursue the important things in life and not the fripperies.

 Other people who were involved at the hospital in the 1980s included David Brownnutt, who was pastor of the Free Church next to the hospital, the Reverend Eddie Stride, who was the vicar of Shoreditch parish church.

-In paragraph 92 in the book Derek Taylor Thompson, talks about the gathering in Buxton Hall when Bishop Maurice Wood gave an address at the dedication service.
+In paragraph 92 in his book, Derek Taylor Thompson talks about the gathering in Buxton Hall when Bishop Maurice Wood gave an address at the dedication service.
 One of the comments he made about AIDS was seeing it as the 20th century equivalent of leprosy in the Bible, in terms of people's attitude to sufferers.

 In the late 1980s the Hospital Advisory Council in whatever name you want to call it used to meet once a month to conduct the appropriate business.
-In the early years we would take something like three hours.
-And as I had a full time job.
-I said to Helen Taylor Thompson.
-This is just becoming unacceptable.
-And in 1989 I started working for a training organisation and I borrowed two training videos called “Meetings, Bloody Meetings” and “More Bloody Meetings”.
-When we implemented some of the techniques, we found we were conducting far more business in little more than one hour per month.
-That was a real blessing, and it did mean that the meetings became much more business-like and the business of the hospital was well conducted.
+In the early years, we would take something like three hours.
+And as I had a full-time job.
+I said to Helen Taylor Thompson that this was just becoming unacceptable.
+In 1989 I started working for a training organisation and I borrowed two training videos called “Meetings, Bloody Meetings” and “More Bloody Meetings”.
+When we implemented some of the techniques, we found that we were conducting far more business in little more than an hour per month.
+That was a real blessing, and it meant that the meetings became much more professional and business-like and the business of the hospital was well conducted.

 I was involved throughout the Centenary Appeal and the building of the new unit designed to care for mothers and children.
-It is interesting to note that one of the first patients was a man in his 20’s and his mother who came to be with him.
+It is interesting to note that one of the first patients was a man in his 20’s and his mother, who came to stay with him.
 Not quite what everybody expected, but the hospital has always catered for the unexpected.

-During my time with Mildmay its Christian ethos and heritage was always very strong.
+During my time with Mildmay, its Christian ethos and heritage were always very strong.
 The faith was never aggressively pushed to patients and visitors, but it was always there when questions were asked by patients.
 Many did ask those questions and found a faith (and peace within themselves and with others) before they died.
-One early patient with AIDS was so ill on arrival that Dr Veronica Moss wondered how this patient was still alive.
+One early patient with AIDS was so ill on arrival that Dr Veronica Moss wondered how they were still alive.
 A few days after arrival, they spent time with the Chaplaincy Team and made their peace with God and died a few days later.

-My involvement with Mildmay came to an end in 1997 when I moved to Zambia on a three year contract.
+My involvement with Mildmay came to an end in 1997 when I moved to Zambia on a three-year contract.
 It meant that I was unable to attend the opening of the Mildmay unit in Uganda, but I can certainly look back with a lot of pride and satisfaction.
-The fact we took Mildmay from being a defunct and dead hospital, to being a world leader in the care for people with AIDS and in the research for healthcare for people with AIDS, with units both in the developed and the developing world, remains an enormous source of satisfaction to me personally."
+The fact that we took Mildmay from being a defunct and dead hospital to being a world leader in the care of people with HIV/AIDS and in research for healthcare for people with AIDS, with units both in the developed and the developing world, remains an enormous source of satisfaction to me personally."